 How this creative family is using their recycled art to inspire the community to reuse & recycle

 Do you have cabin fever?
 Or a serious case of wanderlust?
-With over 40,000 Workaway hosts in 170 countries there are endless places to dream about visiting to help you get through the daily grind.
+Here at Workaway we now have an amazing 50,000+ opportunities and volunteer exchange projects available in many different parts of the world.
 With such a huge amount of projects to choose from, we thought we’d dive a little deeper and help you explore all of your options!
 Each month we invite ourselves in for a closer look at what’s behind the scenes by interviewing just one of our many hosts.
 Think of it as a teaser and an excuse for you to join in on the fun.
 Going by the name of ‘Workaway Host of the Month’ we’ll help you discover more of what it’s like to live in their shoes as we encourage you to take the plunge and find out more for yourself!

 This month, we had the pleasure of getting to know a lovely family living in the UK.
 Drawing on their experiences as journalists and travellers, they told us how they’re creating a new project that moves beyond recycling toward something even better.
 Get out some scissors and glue and tap into your inner child for this special interview!

 We’ve read on your host profile that creativity, imagination, and reusing materials are big themes for your project.
 Can you share how they are all connected for you?
 How did you get the inspiration for the design studio?

 Having moved to this rural heaven, we realised that reuse is a far more powerful message to get across to children (and adults) than mere recycling.
 Our inspiration for creative ‘junk’ came from our desire to get children away from their screens and devices, in order to release their creativity, in a space that is inspiring, stress-free and practical.
 And that’s how our community design project was born.